talkable/talkable-docs/source/api_v2/origins.rst

    site_slug         Your Talkable Site ID.
 You can get this from your
-                     Talkable dashboard after you log in and create a site. type              Type of origin to create (*"Purchase"* or *"AffiliateMember"*) data              JSON object with following properties:
+                     Talkable dashboard after you log in and create a site. type              Type of origin to create (*"Purchase"* or *"AffiliateMember"*) data              Hash or JSON object with following properties:

                      For Purchase: